 Here is an example of a 1940's diagram pattern for a pipe bag in French:

 Draft-at-home: Draft-at-home patterns consist of a miniature pattern template and a specialized ruler or rulers that are used to scale the pattern up to a desired size.
 These can include Lutterloh, American Way, Lisette, and the system that Mrs. Depew Vintage uses.

 This often has little to do with sewing experience or intelligence and much more to do with how your mind works.
 My brilliant seamstress mother could never make heads or tails of them, though she could draft a pattern from scratch in her sleep.
 I took one look at my first draft-at-home pattern and instantly understood it.
 It's just how you're wired, I suppose.

-Haslam: This is another quite unique pattern-making system consisting of a set of foundation drafting instructions, a special chart/ tool with curves built in, and supplements with different styes.
+Haslam: This is another quite unique pattern-making system consisting of a set of foundation drafting instructions, a special chart/ tool with curves built in, and additional quarterly supplements with different garment styes.

 |Haslam Foundations and Chart|

-Patternless Cutting: The Patternless-Cutting type of pattern is typically seen in American 1920-1930's sewing publications.
+Paperless Cutting: The Paperless-Cutting type of pattern is typically seen in American 1920-1930s sewing publications.

 They were quite popular during the depression as they were even more economical than paper patterns and could be made in multiple sizes, as opposed to standard patterns that at the time, only came one size per envelope.

 This type of pattern is not the sort that you lay out on fabric and cut out.
 These patterns are a set of very detailed instructions and illustrations that show you how to mark out your “pattern” on a piece of fabric laid out on your table.
 You use your own measurements to get an exact fit, and there is no printing, drafting, or taping involved.
 Just mark, pin, and cut.